offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `{bm} topology key` - A label placed on nodes that defines their vicinity.
 For example, nodes can define which rack they're on via a label with the key `rack`, where the value would be the same for all nodes on the same rack (e.g. nodes on rack 15 would have the label `rack=15`, nodes on rack 16 would have the label `rack=16`, etc..).

- * `{bm} image pull secret` - A special type of secret used for storing the credentials of a private image registry.
+ * `{bm} image pull secret` - A special type of secret used for storing the credentials of a private container registry.

  * `{bm} container network interface/(container network interface|container networking interface|network plugin)/i` `{bm} /\b(CNI)s?\b//false/true` - A Kubernetes plugin responsible for inserting a network interface into the container (e.g. virtual ethernet) and making necessary changes on the node to bridge that network interface to the rest of the cluster.